IntersectMBO/plutus/doc/docs-revamp/005_using-plutus-tx.md

 `-fno-ignore-interface-pragmas` and `-fno-omit-interface-pragmas` ensure unfoldings of Plutus Tx functions are available.
 The rest are GHC optimizations that are generally bad for Plutus Tx, and should thus be turned off.

-These flags can be specified either in a Haskell module, e.g.: :
+These flags can be specified either in a Haskell module, for example:

     {-# OPTIONS_GHC -fno-ignore-interface-pragmas #-}